On face numbers of neighborly cubical polytopes

-where the $d\times d$ matrix $E$ is given by $E(i,j)=(-1)^{d-i-1}2^{i-j}\binom{i}{j}$, $0\leq i,j \leq d-1$. \end{proposition} An additional linear relation, satisfied by the components of the $f$-vectors, is known as Euler's relation: for any $d$-polytope.
-Using Euler's relation and the definition of the $h'$-vector, we derive a formula for the $h'$-vectors (assuming that $d$ is odd) similar to (\ref{er}) as follows: \begin{lemma} If $d$ is odd, then the components of the $h'$-vector of a neighborly cubical $d$-polytope satisfy the following equation: \end{lemma} The following proposition gives generally the components of the $h'$-vector of a neighborly cubical polytope. \begin{proposition} The $h'$-vector $(h'_0,\ldots,h'_{d-1})$ of a $d$-dimensional neighborly cubical polytope with $2^n$ $(n\geq d\geq 2)$ vertices is given by
+Equation (\ref{jaj}) can be proved by induction (for a proof of an analogous combinatorial identity see e.g. \cite[Theorem 9.2.2]{gru}). \end{proof} The following proposition gives the components of the scaled $h$-vector of a neighborly cubical polytope. \begin{proposition} The scaled $h$-vector $(h_0,\ldots,h_{d-1})$ of a $d$-dimensional neighborly cubical polytope with $2^n$ $(n\geq d\geq 2)$ vertices is given by